guildai/guild.ai/pages/start/guildfile.md

 rules](/reference/defaults.md) to determine this information.

-You can configure this information explicitly using a [Guild file](term:guildfile).
+You can configure this information explicitly using a [Guild file](term:guild-file).
 A Guild file is a human-readable text file named `guild.yml` located in a project directory.

 ## Create a Guild File